 Twenty years ago, a man said my writing was a sword and to keep wielding it.
 That comment galvanized why I write.
 Words can change the world—especially when applied for good.

 I’ve seen that firsthand.
 As a master’s level counselor.
 As a clinician and educator.
 As a writer for and volunteer with inner-city ministries.

-For the past fifteen years, I’ve been a freelance medical writer by day and a faith-based writer by night.
+For the past eighteen years, I’ve been a freelance medical writer by day and a faith-based writer by night.

 Writing is an adventure—much like hiking, my favorite hobby.
 Often humbling, always exciting.
 You’re never the same afterwards.
 In one way or another, you go beyond what you were before.
-Like when I made it to Peyto Lake—a glacier-fed lake in Banff, Canada (photo above).
+Like when I made it to Peyto Lake—a glacier-fed lake in Banff, Canada (photo at the top of this screen).
 I pray the same happens when you read my books.

 MY WHO: My dad, a mechanical engineer, seemed to be able to do anything by just figuring it out.
 He ignited my inquisitive mind—often to my mom’s chagrin.
 My aunt wrote children’s books for Simon & Schuster.
 My seventh-grade science teacher opened my eyes to the wonders of the universe.

 My friend, God loves us as we are, but He also loves us enough to not leave us where we are.
 He wants us to GO BEYOND what we can imagine for ourselves.